sfigg/commercialization-public/test/hlk/getstarted/windows-hlk-prerequisites.md

 # Windows HLK Prerequisites

+>[!WARNING]
-**Warning**  The Windows Hardware Lab Kit (HLK) should only be installed on machines that are dedicated solely for testing purposes.
+>  The Windows Hardware Lab Kit (HLK) should only be installed on machines that are dedicated solely for testing purposes.
 Do not install any HLK component on a machine that is outside of a dedicated testing environment.

-**Important**
+>[!IMPORTANT]
+>
 Controller setup will fail if .NET Framework 4.5 has not previously been installed.
 Be sure to install .NET Framework 4.5 from the following location prior to controller setup.

 -   <http://www.microsoft.com/en-us/download/details.aspx?id=30653>